 However, the legislation allows some specific aspects of financing expenses to be claimed as QAPE.
 These are in relation to insurances, certain legal and audit fees and company set-up and liquidation fees.
-For the PDV Offset these elements must also related to PDV activity, or be apportioned appropriately, to be considered PDV-QAPE.
 (See Insurance and Legal fees and expenses.)

+For the PDV Offset these elements must also be related to PDV activity, or be apportioned appropriately, to be considered PDV-QAPE.